ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 * You should have access to a toolchain with the DevOps Insights tool configured for that toolchain.

-* The following environment variables should be set.
+* If you are using Travis, Concourse or any CI/CD tool other than the IBM Continuous Delivery pipeline, then set the following environment variables:

 | Environment Variable | Description                                                                        |
 |----------------------|------------------------------------------------------------------------------------|